-Serinus has a working capital deficit of \$21.9 million as at March 31, 2017 (December 31, 2016: \$38.5 million deficit).
+Serinus has a working capital deficit of \$23.3 million as at June 30, 2017 (December 31, 2016: \$38.5 million deficit).

-The decrease in the working capital deficit since December 2016 was due to the proceeds from the equity offering.
-At March 31, 2017 and December 31, 2016, all debt is presented as a current liability due to the violation of bank covenants.
-Excluding reclassified long term debt, the working capital surplus would be \$4.2 million at March 31, 2017.
+The improvement in the working capital deficit since December 2016 was due to the proceeds from the equity offering held as cash and the disposition of the entity holding the Syrian asset, which released \$2.2 million of accounts payable to the income statement as a gain on disposition.
+At June 30, 2017 and December 31, 2016, all debt is presented as a current liability due to the violation of bank covenants.
+Excluding reclassified long term debt, the working capital surplus would be \$3.4 million at June 30, 2017.

-At March 31, 2017, the Company was not in compliance with the annual consolidated financial debt to EBITDA covenant and consolidated debt service coverage ratio on its debt held with EBRD.
-Subsequent to March 31, 2017, EBRD has acknowledged that a waiver for the quarter end covenant violation is forthcoming, however the formal waiver has not yet been received by the Company.
-Given the covenant was breached as at March 31, 2017, Serinus has reclassified its long-term debt to current in the financial statements, as required under accounting standards.
+At June 30, 2017, the Company was not in compliance with the annual consolidated financial debt to EBITDA covenant, consolidated debt service coverage ratio and Tunisian debt service coverage ratio on its debt held with EBRD.
+Subsequent to June 30, 2017, EBRD formally waived compliance with these ratios for the period ended June 30, 2017.
+The implication of this waiver is that the debt repayments will follow their original scheduled repayment terms and the bank will not be acting on its security as a result of the breach.
+However, given the covenants were breached as at June 30, 2017, Serinus has reclassified its long-term debt to current in the financial statements, as required under accounting standards.
 In 2017, the Company financed cash outflows including working capital and capital expenditures from cash generated from Tunisian operations, proceeds of the equity offering, and cash on deposit.

 Internally prepared forecasts indicate that the Company is likely to continue to breach certain of its financial covenants in future reporting periods during 2017, due to continuing low commodity prices.
 Although the EBRD has previously provided waivers for covenant breaches, there is no certainty this will occur in the future.
 If these covenants are not met, the debt may therefore become payable on demand.
-This material uncertainty may cast significant doubt with respect to the ability of the

-Company to continue as a going concern.
 The Company is actively evaluating its options at this time, including discussions with the EBRD related to amending the banking facility and its related covenants.
+The need to generate cash flows from operations or other sources of financing, to fund ongoing operations and the status of the EBRD loan, as discussed above, create material uncertainties that may cast significant doubt with respect to the ability of the Company to continue as a going concern.

-The following details the debt agreements the Company has or had in place over the period ended March 31, 2017:
+The following details the debt agreements the Company has or had in place over the period ended June 30, 2017: